Chukslord1/ArdenUniversity/README.md

 # ArdenUniversity
-IRepo to track and manage school work
+Repo to track and manage school work